Businessman

 Being the Face of Your Company

 Let’s say you have a law firm in Salt Lake City.
-There are literally hundreds of other practicing lawyers potential clients may choose over you, but not all of them have one face that represents their firm.
-By showing your face and representing your firm’s values, potential clients can relate more to you because most people relate to other people, not to companies.
+There are hundreds of other practicing lawyers potential clients may choose over you, but not all have one face representing their firm.
+By showing your face and representing your firm’s values, potential clients can relate more to you because most people relate to others, not companies.

 Of course, being the face of your brand involves more than just hiring a business photographer in Salt Lake City and posting your headshot on your website, though that’s very important, too.
 Studies have shown that the mere presence of a face on a website’s landing page can increase conversion rates.
 To further personalize your brand, consider taking the following steps:

-Content that’s relevant to your audience is key to converting leads, and articles written from a genuine and first-person perspective is the way to go.
-This way, you can reveal bits of your personality through your writing and, as a result, your audience gets to relate to and know you.
+Content relevant to your audience is key to converting leads, and articles written from a genuine and first-person perspective are the way to go.
+This way, you can reveal bits of your personality through your writing, and, as a result, your audience gets to relate to and know you.

 2. Become Active on Your Own Social Media

-Your company’s social media presence is vital in reaching your online audience, but it doesn’t mean you have to hide behind your brand.
-Establish your own social media or use your brand’s platform as yourself.
+Your company’s social media presence is vital in reaching your online audience, but it doesn’t mean you must hide behind your brand.
+Establish your social media or use your brand’s platform as yourself.
 The more active you are, the more visibility you’ll earn.
 A bonus?
 You’ll become accessible to your audience.

 3. Take Advantage of PR Opportunities